maxxk/programming-languages/presentations/03-Specification-Syntax.md

 <span class="small">Definition from D. Watt — Programming Language Design Concepts</span>

-In other words: How can we write the program and how the compiler/interpreter expects it to be formed.
+In other words: How the program is written and how the compiler/interpreter expects it to be formed.

 # Syntax: example
 https://stackoverflow.com/questions/5508110/why-is-this-program-erroneously-rejected-by-three-c-compilers/